VOD film review: A Good Day to Die Hard

 “Let’s go home,” says McClane, as Skip’s script shoves in some awkward father-son bonding.
 Unfortunately, he’s joking.
 This awkward attempt at humour and emotion is so poorly edited, it sticks out like hair on Bruce’s head.
 Willis and the young Jai Courtney make for an passable duo, but there’s no depth here, no laughs, no sense of peril.
 A trip to Sainsbury’s is more exciting.

-A Good Day to Die Hard is available to watch online on Amazon Prime Video as part of a Prime membership or a £5.99 monthly subscription.
+A Good Day to Die Hard is available on Disney+ UK, as part of a £7.99 monthly subscription or a £79.99 yearly subscription.